compilerla/compiler.la/_jobs/customer-success-account-manager.md

 Our clients have included: City of Los Angeles, City of West Hollywood, CicLAvia, LA2050, Caltrans, County of Los Angeles, and the California Community Foundation.

 **About Cal-ITP**: Supported by the California State Transportation Agency (CalSTA) and the California Department of Transportation (Caltrans) through a grant from the California Transit and Intercity Rail Capital Program (TIRCP), the [California Integrated Travel Project (Cal-ITP)](https://www.calitp.org/) is a statewide solution to make travel simpler and cost-effective for everyone.
-Review our [2021 Accomplishments report](https://www.calitp.org/assets/Cal-ITP.2021.Accomplishments.Report.pdf) to learn more about our work.
+Review the [2021 Accomplishments report](https://www.calitp.org/assets/Cal-ITP.2021.Accomplishments.Report.pdf) to learn more about our work.

 ## Role